Information Technology Services

 DO NOT enable/use AI in any meeting where sensitive information will be shared/discussed.

-Configure your Zoom AI Companion Experience
+Configure Your Zoom AI Companion Experience

 Meeting Summary

-Note: This does not require the host to be present, as the Meeting Summary generation will begin as soon as someone starts your meeting.
+Note: This does not require the host to be present, as Meeting Summary generation will begin as soon as someone starts your meeting.

 Participants may also request that the host enable Meeting Summary during a meeting.